 Also, insurance companies can’t deny coverage for people with preexisting mental disorders.
 They must offset the cost of preventive services as well, including behavioral health and depression screenings.
-Furthermore, insurers can’t impose annual or lifetime dollar limits on rehab insurance coverage.
+Furthermore, insurers can’t impose annual or lifetime dollar limits on insurance coverage for addiction therapy services.

 - Medical Detox